sbrigham/redux-normalized-crud/README.md

-    constants, // An object full of post constants that contain all of the crud actions creators, // An object full of all the action creators for the post entity entitySelector, // A helpful selector that is ready to key off the post entities paginationSelector, // Another helpful selector ready to key off of your defined paged lists } = registerEntity(config, postEntity);
+    constants, // An object full of post constants that contain all of the crud actions creators, // An object full of all the action creators for the post entity entitySelector, // A helpful selector that is ready to key off the post entities groupingSelector, // Another helpful selector ready to key off of your defined paged lists } = registerEntity(config, postEntity);
 ~~~